 OPP faculty are also vital to the development and administration of the Capstone Course students complete at the end of the third year.
 The Capstone course includes an OPP mandatory review, and clinical encounters that include OPP content.
-Due to the pandemic, patient encounters were switched to telehealth visits, but osteopathic content was still included.
 OPP faculty also participate in monthly journal clubs focusing on journals with osteopathic content.
 These journal clubs are held via videoconference and are attended by third- and fourth-year students.
 Every third- and fourth-year clinical rotation also includes an evaluation form that includes a section for the preceptor/clinical faculty to evaluate the student's Osteopathic Manipulative Medicine Skills.